risingwavelabs/risingwave-docs/cloud/project-export-metrics.md

 ---
-id: cluster-export-metrics
+id: project-export-metrics
 title: Export metrics
-description: Export metrics from a RisingWave cloud cluster.
+description: Export metrics from a RisingWave cloud project.
 slug: /export-metrics
 ---

-This article describes how to use metrics API to export metrics from a RisingWave Cloud cluster to various monitoring systems like Prometheus, DataDog, and InfluxDB.
+This article describes how to use metrics API to export metrics from a RisingWave Cloud project to various monitoring systems like Prometheus, DataDog, and InfluxDB.
 The metrics include all major components such as `etcd`, `frontend`, `compute`, `compactor`, and `meta`.

 ## Step 1: Generate API key